Kyle Smith (soccer, born 1992): 2017 season

 Smith remained with Louisville and made his season debut March 25 against Saint Louis FC.
 He appeared in 27 of Louisville's 32 league matches.
 Missing three matches while suspended for violent conduct and scoring four goals.
-He also appeared in one of Louisville's two US Open Cup matches as all four of Louisville's USL Cup Playoff matches.
+He also appeared in one of Louisville's two U.S. Open Cup matches as all four of Louisville's USL Cup Playoff matches.
 Although he didn't score in regulation time during any of the USL Cup matches, he converted the first shot of the penalty shoot-out in the Eastern Conference final against New York Red Bulls II.
 Smith and Louisville won the USL Cup Final against Swope Park Rangers, with Smith being named Midseason USL Defender of the Year.